hossam-create/Mnbara-Platform/docs/EBAY_GAP_ANALYSIS.md

 ## Conclusion

-MNBARA has a solid foundation based on the Geodesic GeoCore feature set, covering basic marketplace mechanics.
+MNBARH has a solid foundation based on the Geodesic GeoCore feature set, covering basic marketplace mechanics.
 However, competing with eBay requires addressing fundamental gaps in:

 1. **Trust Infrastructure** - Buyer protection is non-negotiable
 2. **Seller Ecosystem** - Professional sellers need tools to succeed